 VISIT: The Milton Hershey School

-Built in 1909 by Milton Hershey and his wife as a school for orphan boys, it has grown from a handful of students to nearly 1,900 boys and girls today.
+Built in 1909 by Milton Hershey and his wife as a school for orphan boys, the Milton Hershey School has grown from a handful of students to nearly 1,900 boys and girls today.
 Childless Milton left his complete fortune to the foundation that keeps this free sanctuary in operation for kids from broken families or dysfunctional homes.

 Dedicated teachers are of the Miss Honey variety; compassionate, engaged and warmhearted.
-You’ll stand within the World’s Second Largest Rotunda – Founders Hall – and learn about the difference this place makes to many kids.
-10am-3pm daily to see Founders Hall and 15 Minute Video, Free.
+If you’d like to stand within the World’s Second Largest Rotunda – Founders Hall – and learn about the difference this place makes to many kids, please make arrangements through the School Office.

 His Foundation established the Penn State Milton Hershey Medical Center in 1963, and according to one bank Chair, “Milton measured success not in dollars but in the usefulness of those dollars for the benefit of his fellow man.”
 Stop long enough to watch videos of the kids who went to or are attending the Hershey School; they talk about the stability, motivation, and compassion they find there.
 I dare you to leave the museum dry-eyed.
-9am-5pm daily in season, $10 adults.
+Check website for hours, programming, and admission costs.

 VISIT: AACA (Antique Automobile Club of America) Museum

-This showcase for dozens of iconic motorcars displayed in a hanger-sized building is fast becoming a hotspot for “quirky” weddings.
+The AACA (Antique Automobile Club of America) Museum showcases dozens of iconic motorcars displayed in a hanger-sized building, and is fast becoming a hotspot for “quirky” weddings.
 Pick up a souvenir in the Dog House Garage Store on your way out.
-9am-5pm daily, $10 adults, $7 kids.
+Check website for dates and hours open – and entry fees.

 DO: Hershey’s Chocolate World